2baOrNot2ba/iLiSA/README.md

 ### What is this repository for? ###

+iLiSA provides a package to make observations on international LOFAR stations in stand-alone mode called `operations` and a package to handle metadata about the configuration of the LOFAR station's antenna metadata called `antennameta`.
+LOFAR is a low-frequency radio telescope array located in Europe.

+### What is this repository for? ###

 iLiSA is of interest to people that have access to a LOFAR station or if you wish to process data taken with a LOFAR station in stand-alone mode.